Geostorm: Plot

-In 2019, following many catastrophic natural disasters, an international coalition commissions a system of climate-controlling satellites called "Dutch Boy".
-After it neutralizes a typhoon in Shanghai, a US Senate sub-committee reprimands chief architect Jake Lawson because he brought Dutch Boy online without authorization.
+In 2019, following many catastrophic natural disasters, an international coalition commissions "Dutch Boy", a system of climate-controlling satellites.
+After it neutralizes a typhoon in Shanghai, a US Senate subcommittee reprimands chief architect Jake Lawson, who brought Dutch Boy online without authorization.
 He is replaced by his brother Max, who works under US Secretary of State Leonard Dekkom.

-Three years later, a UN team stationed in the Registan Desert discovers a frozen village.
-Makmoud Habib, an Indian engineer working on the International Climate Space Station (ICSS), copies data from the satellite responsible for Afghanistan onto a hard drive before he is killed in a supposed accident.

-After convincing U.S President Andrew Palma to conduct an investigation, Max persuades Jake to go to the ICSS to investigate.
-In Hong Kong, a satellite severely increases city temperatures and causes fire whirls and the collapse of multiple buildings.
+Three years later, a U.N. team stationed in the Registan Desert discovers a frozen village.
+Mahmoud Habib, an Indian engineer working on the International Climate Space Station (ICSS), copies data from the satellite responsible for Afghanistan onto a hard drive before being killed in a supposed accident when window panels are blown off.
+After convincing US President Andrew Palma to conduct an investigation, Max persuades Jake to go to the ICSS to investigate.
+In Hong Kong, a satellite severely increases temperatures, causes fire whirls, and collapses multiple buildings.
+Scientist Chen Long survives.

-Jake arrives at the ICSS to examine the malfunctioning satellites, which were damaged and their data erased.
-He works with station commander Ute Fassbinder and her crew, consisting of engineer Eni Adisa, systems specialist Duncan Taylor, technician Al Hernandez, and security officer Ray Dussette.
+Jake arrives at the ICSS to examine the malfunctioning satellites, which were damaged and their data erased when a robotic arm smashed them.
+He works with station commander Ute Fassbinder and her crew, consisting of engineer Eni Adisa, systems specialist and programmer Duncan Taylor, technician Al Hernández, and security officer Ray Dussette.
 They recover the hard drive but hide it from the crew, suspecting a traitor.
-Examining the data leads to the discovery that a computer virus has been introduced, causing the malfunctions and has wiped out the login access of key senior people to the satellite.
+Examining the data, they discover that a virus has been introduced, causing the malfunctions and wiping out the login access of key senior people to the satellite.
 Suspecting Palma is using Dutch Boy as a weapon, Jake tells Max he needs to reboot the system to eliminate the virus, requiring the kill code held by Palma.
-The ICSS staff neutralize malfunctioning satellites by deliberately knocking them offline via collisions with replacement ones.
+The ICSS staff neutralizes malfunctioning satellites by deliberately knocking them offline via collisions with replacement ones.
 Back on Earth, Cheng Long discovers that he and Max have lost login access and warns Max of a global cataclysm known as a "Geostorm" if the malfunction continues.
-Cheng is pursued to Washington, D.C. by a team of rogue government agents, who kill him in a traffic incident, but not before he says "Zeus."
+Cheng is pursued to Washington, D.C. by a team of rogue government agents led by Rico, who kills him in a traffic incident, but not before he says "Zeus" to Max.
 Discovering Project Zeus simulates extreme weather patterns to create a Geostorm, Max enlists his girlfriend, Secret Service agent Sarah Wilson, to acquire the code.
 During this time, the ICSS team loses control of all operations as the virus initiates the self-destruct program.

-During the DNC in Orlando, Florida, Max discovers Orlando is next to be targeted after a massive hailstorm hits Tokyo and an offshore cold snap takes out a portion of Rio de Janeiro.
-Max requests Dekkom's help, who instead unsuccessfully tries to kill him, revealing himself as the saboteur.
+During the DNC in Orlando, Florida, Max uses the files for Project Zeus to discover Orlando is next to be targeted after a massive hailstorm hits Tokyo and an offshore cold snap takes out a portion of Rio de Janeiro.
+Max requests Dekkom's help, who instead tries to kill him, revealing himself as the saboteur.